February 20, 2014

-In this video, Dr. Ordonez talks about the CAP checklist and cancer protocols for head and neck
+In this video, Dr. Bullock talks about the updated CAP protocols for head and neck cancer

-CAP education session from 2012 about head and neck cancer
+CAP education session about head and neck cancer

 About the CAP education sessions

 The Partnership, the Canadian Association of Pathologists (CAP-ACP), and Cancer Care Ontario (CCO) have organized this College of American Pathologists (CAP) education session.

 In July 2009, the CAP-ACP endorsed the cancer protocols developed by CAP as the Canada-wide standard for all cancer-pathology reporting.
 To date, CAP protocols have been implemented in six Canadian provinces with the CAP-ACP’s support.